deeppavlov/DeepPavlov/README.md

 ## Support

-If you have any questions, bug reports or feature requests, please don't hesitate to post on our [Github Issues](https://github.com/deepmipt/DeepPavlov/issues) page.
+If you have any questions, bug reports or feature requests, please do not hesitate to post on our [Github Issues](https://github.com/deepmipt/DeepPavlov/issues) page.

 ## The Team